 If required, log back in to the Catalog Designer GUI as upadmin.

-Go to Configuration > Code Tables New.
+Go to Reference Tables > Code Table from the Quick Start Menu.

 Click on New in the central panel.
 This takes you to the General screen, where we can add a new code table.